theatlasroom/dotfiles/README.md

-These dotfiles have been forked from [@holman](https://github.com/holman)'s OG [repo](https://github.com/holman/dotfiles).

-If you want to do the same, [fork this](https://github.com/kale-stew/dotfiles/fork), remove what you don't use, and build on what you do.

-## Topical
+## topical

 Everything's built around topic areas.
 If you're adding a new area to your forked dotfiles — say, "Java" — you can simply add a `java` directory and put files in there.
 Anything with an extension of `.zsh` will get automatically included into your shell.
-Anything with an extension of `.symlink` will be symlinked without extension into `$HOME` when you run `script/bootstrap`.
+Anything with an extension of `.symlink` will get symlinked without extension into `$HOME` when you run `script/bootstrap`.

+## what's inside

+A lot of stuff.
+Seriously, a lot of stuff.
+Check them out in the file browser above and see what components may mesh up with you.
+[Fork it](https://github.com/kale-stew/zsh-dotfiles/fork), remove what you don't use, and build on what you do use.

-## Components
+## components

 There's a few special files in the hierarchy.